Angles6230/Certification-Notes/CCNA Study.md

-	It is possible to use seperate interface for each VLAN when connecting to switch or routers However with a larger amt of VLAN this is not viable By default all VLANs are allowed on a trunk lan Trunking Protocols
+	It is possible to use seperate interface for each VLAN when connecting to switch or routers However with a larger amt of VLAN this is not viable By default all VLANs are allowed on a trunk lan
+		Every single VLAN the switch knows about is on trunk Trunking Protocols
 		ISL - InterSwitch Link
 			old Cisco propriety protocol
+			Encapsulates frames
 		802.1q or dot1q
 			industry standard
+			Does not encapsulate any frames
 	802.1q tag is inserted between source and type/length 4 bytes in length
 		TPID